SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     }
     ```

-1. Open the infra/azure.bicep file and replace its contents with the following.
+1. Open the infra/azure.bicep file in the root of the project (not the one in either the tab or add-in subfolders) and replace its contents with the following.

     ```
     // Params for Teams tab resources